Whisky Galore! (1949 film): Filming

 Filming began in July 1948 on the island of Barra; a unit of 80 staff from Ealing was on location.
 As most of the established production staff were working on other films at Ealing, many of Mackendrick's team were inexperienced.
 On what was supposed to be the first day of filming, Mackendrick threw away the script and had Mackenzie and MacPhail rewrite it over two days.
 For a box of cigars, Mackenzie was persuaded to add material to the script from his 1943 novel Keep the Home Guard Turning.
 He played no part after the initial filming: according to the film historian Colin McArthur, Mackenzie had an "impatient disengagement from the filming and marketing".
 The summer of 1948 brought heavy rain and gales and the shoot ran five weeks over its planned 10-week schedule and the film went £20,000 over budget.

 The church hall on the island was converted into a makeshift studio, which included basic soundproofing.
 Nearly everything had to be brought from the mainland for filming and many of the sets had been prefabricated in Ealing; the islanders were perplexed by some of the items the crew brought with them, such as the artificial rocks they added to the already rock-strewn landscape.
 The studio also had to send out three cases of dummy whisky bottles, as the island was short of the real equivalent because of rationing.
 The location shooting meant the use of a mobile studio unit for filming.
 This was one of the earliest uses by a British studio.

 With only one small hotel on the island, the cast were housed with the islanders, which had the advantage that it helped the actors pick up the local accent for the film.
-One local, who was adept at Scottish dancing, stood in as the body double for Greenwood in the rèiteach scene; Greenwood, a talented ballet dancer, could not master the steps of the reel, and the feet of one of the islanders were filmed.
+One local, who was adept at Scottish dancing, stood in as the body double for Greenwood in the rèiteach scene; Greenwood, who had trained as a ballet dancer, could not master the steps of the reel, and the feet of one of the islanders were filmed.

 There was tension between Danischewsky and Mackendrick during filming, which led to disagreements; this included a difference of opinion concerning the moral tone of the film.
 Mackendrick sympathised with the high-minded attempts of the pompous Waggett to foil the looting, while Danischewsky's sympathy lay with the islanders and their removal of the drink.
 Mackendrick later said: "I began to realise that the most Scottish character in Whisky Galore! is Waggett the Englishman.
 He is the only Calvinist, puritan figure – and all the other characters aren't Scots at all: they're Irish!"

 Mackendrick was unhappy with the film; as the cast and crew were preparing to return to London, he told Gordon Jackson that the film would "probably turn out to be a dull documentary on island life".
 He later said "It looks like a home movie.
 It doesn't look like it was done by a professional at all.
 And it wasn't".